tgstoecker/MuWU/README.md

 ### Step 2 - set up the container to run the workflow  ####

-**Download the MuWU-1.1.sif file, hosted here:**  https://uni-bonn.sciebo.de/s/LsmuNDuEeA0sUer
+**Download the MuWU-1.1.sif file, hosted here:**  [https://uni-bonn.sciebo.de/s/LZldZvNkpRVYmxd](https://uni-bonn.sciebo.de/s/LZldZvNkpRVYmxd)

 Create a sandbox from the .sif file:
-This can take a while (on Intel(R) Xeon(R) CPU E5-2690 v4@ 2.60GHz roughly 30 min!), since the sandbox will be over 20Gb in size.
 It is might be necessary to set SINGULARITY_TMPDIR to a particular (or newly created) tmp directroy as singularity on some systems uses `/tmp` directory as standard while building.
 This can lead to storage errors if the space is limited by your sysadmin.
 Easy workaround - set SINGULARITY_TMPDIR to a directory where space is plenty:
 `export SINGULARITY_TMPDIR=/path/to/where/tmp/should/be`

-`singularity build --sandbox MuWU-example MuWU-example.sif`
+`singularity build --sandbox MuWU-sandbox MuWUv1.1.sif`

 Access the sandbox:
-`singularity shell --writable --no-home MuWU-example`
+`singularity shell --home $PWD MuWU-sandbox`

-Once "inside", navigate to the MuWU directory
+Move "inside" and navigate to the MuWU directory (& inside one of test directories) `cd MuWU-sandox/MuWU/`
-`cd /MuWU/`

-Activate conda environment (snakemake is already installed):
+Activate conda environment (snakemake and all MuWU dependencies are already installed):
 `source activate snakemake`

 <br>